 –Singapore (Star Alliance) offers private walled-in first class suites that can only be booked with their miles.
 A suite one-way from JFK to Europe is 57,375 miles.
 Travel to the US48, Hawaii, Alaska, Europe, and Israel can all be had on the cheap.
 There are no close-in booking fees and changes and cancellations are very cheap.
 Fuel surcharges apply when flying on most airlines besides United.
 More info here.

-–Southwest offers a value of about 1.7 cents per point towards award travel.
+–Southwest offers a value of about 1.7 cents per point towards award travel, though that rate can now vary.
 Plus you get 2 free checked bags, free flight changes or flight cancellations. and you can even get a point refund if the price of your flight goes down.
-You can also transfer points to Airtran for flat-rate awards like business class upgrades or free tickets at a flat rate instead of a rate that corresponds to the ticket price.
-From Airtran they can even be converted back into the old Southwest program that also offers flat rate awards.

--Virgin Atlantic has some niche uses with awards on Delta and Cyprus Air.
-For example a round-trip from Tel Aviv to Cyprus is just 5,000 miles!
+–Virgin Atlantic has some niche uses with awards on Delta.

-–Hyatt is a powerful hotel currency.
-They have added a new cash and points option that offers some excellent values and more importantly those stays earn points, elite stay credits, promo credits, and you can use suite upgrades on cash and point stays as well.
-It remains far less expensive for high-end hotel stays than any other hotel program, a $1,500/night villa at the Park Hyatt Maldives would run just 25,000 points or 12,500 points+$150.
+–Hyatt is a very powerful hotel currency.
+They have a cash and points option that offers some excellent values and more importantly those stays earn points, elite stay credits, promo credits, and you can use suite upgrades on cash and point stays as well.
+It remains far less expensive for high-end hotel stays than any other hotel program.

 You can also funnel points through Hyatt to Southwest to qualify for a free Southwest Companion Pass which gives you a free companion every time you pay for or redeem for a free ticket.